Red Flowering Shrubs (With Pictures) – Identification and Planting Guide

 The red buckeye is a shrub-like tree with red flowers that are attractive to hummingbirds and bees

 The red buckeye grows as a large shrub or small tree covered in rich red flowers from mid spring until late summer.
-The large, rounded shrub-like tree has deciduous foliage consisting of narrow dark green leaves.
+The large, rounded shrub-like tree has deciduous foliage consisting of narrow, dark green leaves.
 The multi-stemmed tree grows 12 to 15 ft.
 (3.6 – 4.5 m) tall.

-From the middle of spring, the red buckeye blooms with conical clusters of red flowers that give way to brown seed capsules.
+In the middle of spring, the red buckeye blooms with conical clusters of red flowers that give way to brown seed capsules.
 Although the large shrub performs best in full sun, it needs protection from the afternoon sun in the hottest climates.

-The attractive fiery red clusters of flowers are why the tree is also called the firecracker plant.
+The attractive, fiery red clusters of flowers are why the tree is also called the firecracker plant.

-USDA zone: 5 to 9
+• USDA zone: 5 to 9

 Evergreen Red Flowering Camellia Shrubs (Camellia sinensis, Camellia japonica)